cosmos/cosmos-sdk/x/group/spec/05_client.md

 #### create-group-with-policy

 The `create-group-with-policy` command allows users to create a group which is an aggregation of member accounts with associated weights and an administrator account with decision policy.
+If the `--group-policy-as-admin` flag is set to `true`, the group policy address becomes the group and group policy admin.

 ```bash
 simd tx group create-group-with-policy [admin] [group-metadata] [group-policy-metadata] [members-json-file] [decision-policy] [flags]